Patient0/IOMonad/README.md

 If you compiled the above program you'd find that everything works perfectly.

-Naively follow this logic in our C# framework, you might try something like this:
+Following this logic in our C# framework, you might try something like this:

 ```C#
         public static IOAction main =